adr288/Capstone-LIDAR-Project-GCC/README.md

 To start:

-1) First we need to have open 3 terminal windows in ubuntu.
-(Ctrl + shift  + T adds a new terminal tab)
+1) First we need to have open 3 terminal windows in ubuntu. ('Ctrl + shift  + T' adds a new terminal tab)

-2) In the first terminal enter " roscore" command (type “roscore” + press enter)
+2) In the first terminal enter 'roscore' command (type "roscore" + press "enter")

 3)